BGforgeNet/FO2tweaks/README.md

 #### Action Points rollover

 A portion of unused Action Points (default 2) will carry over to the next turn, Jagged Alliance style.
-This replaces AC bonus from used APs.
+This replaces AC bonus from unused APs.
 Applies to everyone.

 ### Miscellaneous